 - 1. Bus students will be excused as their buses arrive.
-Bus students will exit through the front door only. - 2.
-Third Base participants will be excused to the cafeteria with bus students. - 3.
-After buses leave, carpoolers will go to the main door at 3:00 and wait in line in an orderly fashion on the front sidewalk for their rides.
+Bus students will exit through the front door only staggered by garde level. - 2.
+Third Base participants will be excused to the cafeteria before bus students. - 3.
+After buses leave, carpoolers will be called individually to a cone by their vehicle.
 School personnel will assist children to vehicles as they pull up to the exit crosswalk. - 4.
 Walkers and bikers will be excused after vehicles depart and will exit through the front doors only. - 5.
 In the hallways, intermediate (3-5) students will have the right of way.
 Primary grades (K-2) will yield to older students and allow them to walk out the front doors first where the two wings converge in the front hall.